Warrior Pose 1, Tone the muscles and Enhance Stamina with Virbhadrasana 1

 It helps improve balance - virtigo- and benefits by improving the general posture of the practitioner, that is the reason it always finds place in the group of yoga techniques for healing virtigo

-It benefits the muscles of the feet, ankles, calves and the thighs
+It benefits the muscles of the feet, ankles, calves and the thighs and shoulders (deltoids)

 It renders enhanced mobility to hip and shoulder joints (frozen shoulders) along with opening up the chest which enhances the lung capacity